Rarkness/Obesity-Levels-and-Public-Health/README.md

 # **Introduction**

 Obesity is an escalating global health issue that significantly contributes to a range of chronic diseases, including heart disease, diabetes, and certain cancers.
 It is also associated with reduced life expectancy and leads to increased healthcare expenditures due to the need for long-term management of obesity-related conditions.
-Addressing this issue is crucial for improving public health outcomes and reducing the economic burden on healthcare systems.
+Addressing this issue is crucial for improving public health outcomes and reducing the economic burden on healthcare systems.<br>
 This business case delves into the promising application of the dataset titled "Estimation of Obesity Levels Based on Eating Habits and Physical Condition."
 By utilizing this comprehensive dataset, we aim to develop sophisticated predictive models that can accurately estimate obesity levels based on individuals' eating habits and physical conditions.
-These models will provide valuable insights to inform public health strategies and initiatives.
+These models will provide valuable insights to inform public health strategies and initiatives.<br>
 With the integration of data analytics, we can enhance the effectiveness of public health campaigns by targeting specific populations at risk of obesity and tailoring interventions accordingly.
 Furthermore, this dataset can be leveraged to personalize health interventions, offering customized recommendations and support to individuals striving to achieve and maintain a healthy weight.
 Our primary objective is to harness the power of data to improve the prediction and prevention of obesity.
 By doing so, we hope to foster a healthier society, extend life expectancy, and alleviate the financial strain on healthcare systems worldwide.